yofriendfromschool1/ai-detector-bypassers-and-cheating/README.md

 Paid: TwainGPT, Humbot, BypassGPT
 Free: Humbot, Hix.ai, Rephrasy, UnAIMyText, BypassGPT, make ai use your old writing so send it and train it on your writing the more you give of your writing the better, or could be the 0% or lowest percent ai detected written content you have as well.

+NOTE: if an AI bypasser doesn't work try using it over and over again like copy the still ai detected text but put it back into the ai bypasser and regenerate again and keep doing it until you get 0% should work with almost all ai bypasses (only tried with undetectable.aipro btw but should work with most if not all)

 What I personally do, if its a research assignment use Gemini Deep Search then copy that text put into claude have it rewrite it using prompt 9 then you could get it to rewrite it again using the same prompt, than use twaingpt with English (US) and basic level twice and it should be 0% to really check I use originality.ai, ZeroGPT, GPTZero, and sapling.ai.